 Agroecology and Sustainable Farming Practices to Reduce Emissions

 Agriculture is both a victim of and a contributor to climate change.
-However, agroecology and sustainable farming practices offer a path to reduce emissions and make systems more resilient.
+However, agroecology and sustainable farming practices offer a path to reduce emissions and make food systems more resilient.
 Agroecology integrates ecological principles into agricultural production, focusing on optimizing interactions between plants, animals, humans, and the environment.
 Sustainable farming practices, such as crop rotation, organic farming, and agroforestry, can enhance soil health, increase biodiversity, and reduce the need for chemical inputs like synthetic fertilizers and pesticides.

 By improving soil health through practices like cover cropping and reduced tillage, farmers can increase the soil’s organic carbon content, effectively turning their fields into carbon sinks.
 Moreover, sustainable livestock management, including rotational grazing, can reduce methane emissions and improve pasture health.
 The Rodale Institute’s research suggests that if global croplands and pastures were transitioned to regenerative organic agriculture, we could sequester more than 100% of current annual CO2 emissions.